 Instrumentation

-At the CvEM, we have acquired a Zeiss Xbeam 550 FIB-SEM and a Zeiss Gemini 450 SEM for CvEM projects.
+At CvEM we have acquired a Zeiss Xbeam 550 FIB-SEM and a Zeiss Gemini 450 SEM as well as a Talos L120C TEM.
 For correlative microscopy we have a Zeiss LSM upright microscope equipped with an AiryScan detector.
 We also have a full suite of EM preparation equipment including a Leica EM ICE high-pressure freezer and freeze-substitution unit, ASP™-1000 mPrep automatic specimen processor, and a RMC Boeckeler ATUMtome.
-Additionally, we have a Talos L120C transmission electron microscope to screen samples and collect tomograms for projects requiring higher resolution.
+Segmentation and visualization is done at our workstations equipped with Wacom tablets, and all of our computational work (AI model training etc) is done either at Biowulf or the ATRF compute cluster.

 Technology Development